LLNL/RAJA/docs/sphinx/user_guide/feature/atomic.rst

 #.
 Set ``RAJA_ENABLE_DESUL_ATOMICS=On``.

 Enabling DESUL Atomics alters RAJA atomic functions to be wrapper-functions for their DESUL counterparts.
-This removes any code changes necessary for switching between DESUL and RAJA implementations, except for cases where RAJA atomic helper functions are used instead of the backwards-compatible API functions specified by :ref:`atomic-ops`.
+This removes the need for user code changes to switch between DESUL and RAJA implementations.
+The exception to this is when RAJA atomic helper functions are used instead of the backwards-compatible API functions specified by :ref:`atomic-ops`.
+By *helper functions*, we mean the RAJA atomic methods which take a reduction policy object as the first argument, instead of specifying the reduction policy type as a template parameter.

-DESUL compiles atomic functions in accordance to the scope in which they are called, this removes the requirement of using atomic policies to specify target backends.
-As a result, atomic policies such as ``cuda_atomic`` or ``omp_atomic`` will be ignored when DESUL is enabled, but are still necessary to pass in as parameters to the RAJA API.
+DESUL atomic functions are compiled with the proper back-end implementation based on the scope in which they are called, which removes the need to specify atomic policies for target back-ends.
+As a result, atomic policies such as ``cuda_atomic`` or ``omp_atomic`` are ignored when DESUL is enabled, but are still necessary to pass in as parameters to the RAJA API.
+This will likely change in the future and RAJA atomic policies will be removed.